-- (a) A measure of protection that is entitled to be recognized and enforced under this [article] is recognized and enforced under Sections 305, 306, 308, and 310. - (b) A court of this state is bound by the findings of fact on which the authority of the convention country based its jurisdiction. - (c) A court of this state may use any remedy available under law of this state other than this act to enforce a measure of protection made by an authority of a convention country.
-The remedies provided in this [act] are cumulative and do not affect the availability of other remedies to enforce a measure.

-Related to Convention: Arts.
+1 habitual residence violated fundamental principle of human rights.
+SECTION 422.
+REGISTRATION AND ENFORCEMENT OF CONVENTION 2 3 MEASURE.
+4 (a) A measure of protection is recognized and enforced as a custody-determination under 5 [Article] 3.
+6 (b) A court of this state is bound by the findings of fact on which the authority of the 7 convention country based its jurisdiction.
+8 (c) A court of this state may use any remedy available under law of this state other than 9 this act to enforce a measure of protection made by an authority of a convention country.
+The 10 remedies provided in this [act] are cumulative and do not affect the availability of other remedies 11 to enforce a measure.
+12 Comment 13 Related to Convention: Arts.
 23, 24, 25, 26, 28.
-This section requires that the standards and procedure for recognition and enforcement of measures of protection from convention countries will be subject to the requirements as recognition of child-custody determinations from other states and nonconvention countries.
-Under the convention this is possible because the defenses to recognition set out in Article 23(2) of the convention are permissive defenses and not mandatory defenses.
+This section requires that the standards and procedure for recognition and enforcement of measures of protection from convention 14 15 countries will be subject to the requirements as recognition of child-custody determinations from 16 other states and nonconvention countries.
+Under the convention this is possible because the 17 defenses to recognition set out in Article 23(2) of the convention are permissive defenses and not mandatory defenses.
 Three of the defenses are already recognized by Article 3.
-They are lack of appropriate jurisdiction, failure to give notice, and incompatibility with a later measure that is entitled to be recognized.
-See also Section 409.
-A fourth defense is contained in Section 105(d) in that the measure violates fundamental principles of human rights.
-The remaining two defenses are that the child was not give an opportunity to be heard in violation of fundamental rules of procedure of the forum and that this state was not consulted before a child is placed in this state for a foreign child placing authority.
+They are lack of 18 appropriate jurisdiction, failure to give notice, and incompatibility with a later measure that is 19 20 entitled to be recognized.
+A fourth defense is contained in Section 105(d) in that the measure 21 violates fundamental principles of human rights.
+The remaining two defenses are that the child 22 was not give an opportunity to be heard in violation of fundamental rules of procedure of the 23 forum and that this state was not consulted before a child is placed in this state for a foreign child 24 placing authority.
 These defenses are waived in this enactment.

-SECTION 414.
+25 26 It is possible that the entire registration and enforcement process could be set out section by 27 section in this draft.
+That was done under one of the earlier drafts.
+However, this article has already become somewhat over long.
+And it seems easier to just incorporate the remainder of 28 29 article 3 by reference as opposed to having to redraft them.
+PART 5: JUDICIAL COOPERATION 30 31 32 SECTION 423.
 COOPERATION WITH CONVENTION COUNTRY.
 Before